ajcastro/searchable/README.md

 ### Grid Query Declarative Definition

-Helpful for complex table queries with multiple joins and derived columns.
+- Helpful for complex table queries with multiple joins and derived columns.
+- Re-usable queries and column definitions.

 ```php
 use SedpMis\BaseGridQuery\BaseGridQuery;